Beit 'Anan: Biddu enclave

 Beit 'Anan along with Biddu, Beit Duqqu, Beit Surik, Qatanna, al Qubeida, Beit Ijza, Kharayib Umm al Lahim and at Tira form the "Biddu enclave."
 The enclave will be linked to Ramallah by underpasses and a fenced road.

 West Bank barrier

 In July 2004, the Israeli High Court of Justice cancelled military orders for the confiscation of hundreds of dunams of village land to build the separation barrier.
 The barrier would have passed close to Beit 'Anan and cut off the village from a lot of its land.
 Following the ruling, the barrier was rerouted at a greater distance from the village.

+Demography

+Residents of Beit 'Anan, along with residents in nearby villages in the Ramallah Governorate such as At-Tira, Beit Ur al-Fauqa, and Dura al-Qar', trace back their ancestry to the town of Dura, southwest of Hebron.

+Families in the village include the Jumhoor, Rabee' and Hmeid families.
+Tsvi Misinai reports that within the Rabee' clan, there is a tradition of lighting Shabbat lamps on Friday evening using olive oil and wicks, a practice inherited, uncommonly, through paternal lineage.
+Additionally, the clan uses the first name Zadoc and observes the custom of reciting Tefilat HaDerech, a Jewish prayer for safe travel, before going on a journey.